Teddy-van-Jerry/TVJ_Tree/README.md

 # TVJ_Tree
 This provides a binary tree class that supports random access and iterators.
+Additionally, there are huffman tree class and huffman coding class that supports encoding and decoding.

 ## Reminders
 - This class is in nampspace `tvj`.